Weyerhaeuser Company research snapshot

 Business essence

-Customers pay Weyerhaeuser for timber, logs, lumber, oriented strand board, engineered wood products, land, conservation rights, minerals, energy access, and climate-related land solutions.
+Customers pay Weyerhaeuser for timber, logs, lumber, oriented strand board, engineered wood products, land, conservation rights, minerals, energy access, solar sites, and climate-related land solutions.
 The business works when biological timber growth, land scarcity, mill conversion, and housing demand convert into cash flow.

 Moat

-WYs moat is based on timberland scale, long-cycle biological assets, local wood-basket advantages, mill integration, environmental permitting know-how, and optionality from real estate, energy, natural resources, and carbon markets.
+WYs moat is based on timberland scale, long-cycle biological assets, local wood-basket advantages, mill integration, environmental permitting know-how, and optionality from real estate, energy, natural resources, solar, and carbon markets.
 It is weaker in commodity wood products where price cycles can overwhelm operating discipline.

 Munger risk inversion